jwiegley/git-undo-el/README.md

 since there's no easy way of knowing at which point in history you were before you repeated the command.
 Perhaps this could be added by searching through the Git history for matching contents.

+## Example use

+Mark a region in a Git-controlled buffer and execute `M-x git-undo`.
+Then use `C-x z` to step through changes to that region in Git's history.